toymakerlabs/django-webpack-scaffolding/readme.md

 ```

 ###Create an Initial Bundle
-Test our config.
-This should create `./webpack-stats.json`
+To test our config we can run the build script which should create `./webpack-stats.json`

 ```language-bash